 The Difference Between Benign and Malignant Tumors

-When your beloved canine gets a tumor diagnosis, it’s important to remember it does not automatically mean cancer.
+A tumor diagnosis does not automatically mean it's cancer.
 Below is a more in-depth explanation of both benign and malignant tumors in dogs, including the most common types and treatment options for each.

 Key Takeaways